ethanbaker/api/README.md

 ## About

 This project provides a well-structured API using Go and the Gin framework.
 It includes authentication, key-based validation, and user management features.
+Inside the `pkg` directory, there are numerous external packages you can use in your custom APIs.
+In addition, you can clone and modify these packages as needed.

+The idea of this project is to serve multiple different API functionalities (dubbed modules) from the same instance (or URL if you're self hosting).
+Each module should be *its own use case* and shouldn't require direct overlap with other modules.
+For example, you *should* separate a personal budget API schema into one module and a netflix movie catalog API schema into a different module.
+You should *not* separate related functionality, such as transactions and invoice endpoints for one project, as they probably use common types (`Transaction`, `Invoice`, etc).

-The implementation follows a modular architecture:
+The general implementation follows a modular architecture in the `template` directory:

-* **Cmd**: Contains the `main.go` file to run the API

-* **Config**: Initializes application configuration files.
-Modify or add cusom config files to set up custom services

-* **Internals**: Handle request validation, authentication, and error handling.
-Modify or add custom middleware for additional security, logging, or app-wide features
+* **internal**: Handle shared functionality between modules.
+For example, if you are running an API to serve multiple customer sites, you'll probably need different modules for each site's specifications.
+But, if all sites implement a chat-bot feature, you could create one common package in the `internal` directory to house this

-* **Modules**: Custom-defined API modules, all being served from the same API.
+* **modules**: Custom-defined API modules, all being served from the same API.
 Modify these as you desire according to the Gin framework!

+* **docs**: Contain documentation (markdown files, word files, images, etc) for your API

+* **main.go**: Set global configuration settings and run your API!

 <p align="right">(<a href="#top">back to top</a>)</p>